JackLiu-97/BSINet/README.md

-# Remote Sensing Image Change Detection with Graph Interaction
+# BSINet-CD: Bitemporal Semantics Interaction Network for Remote Sensing Images Change Detection

 Here, we provide the pytorch implementation of the paper: Remote Sensing Image Change Detection with Graph Interaction